What You Need To Know About Coronavirus

 Coronavirus does not always have symptoms, so many people may be carrying the virus without showing any signs of infection at all.

-For people who do show signs of infection, the main symptoms of coronavirus are getting a fever and a continuous dry cough.
+For people who do show signs of infection, the main symptoms of coronavirus are getting a fever, a continuous dry cough or loss of taste or smell.
 This can occasionally lead to shortness of breath and breathing difficulties.
 Some people might develop more common 'cold' symptoms too.

 Other coronavirus symptoms include: